My PR card has been lost, stolen or destroyed. How do I replace it?

 It is your responsibility to ensure that your PR card is still valid when you return from travel outside Canada, and to apply for a new PR card when your current card expires.

 If your PR card is lost, stolen or destroyed while you are in Canada, contact CIC through the case specific enquiry form to report what happened.
-To replace your PR Card, you need to apply for a replacement PR Card.
-Please fill out section G (solemn declaration) when completing the application.
-The processing fee to replace your permanent resident card is $50.
+Then you can apply for a replacement PR card.
+You must fill out section G (solemn declaration) when completing the application and pay the $50 processing fee.

 - the normal processing time for your application has passed and